Stability, corners, and other 2-dimensional shapes: Non-standard finite groups and Loeb measures

 Equivalently, a countable intersection of internal set is non-empty whenever every finite sub-intersection is. \end{fact} In particular, every infinite internal subset of a non-standard finite group must be uncountable.

-Every non-standard finite group becomes equipped with a finitely additively probability measure, on the Boolean algebra of internal sets, induced by the normalised counting measure on every finite group. \begin{definition} The {\em Loeb} or {\em non-standard counting measure} of the non-standard finite group $G=\prod_{n\to\Ult} G_n$ is defined for every internal subset $X$ of $G$ as
+Every non-standard finite group is equipped with a finitely additive probability measure on the Boolean algebra of internal sets, induced by the normalised counting measure on every finite group. \begin{definition} The {\em Loeb} or {\em non-standard counting measure} of the non-standard finite group $G=\prod_{n\to\Ult} G_n$ is defined for every internal subset $X$ of $G$ as

 In an abuse of notation, we call the value $\mu_G(X)$ the {\em density of $X$}. \end{definition} Note that for every real number $r$ in the interval $[0,1]$, the measure $\mu_G(X)\ge r$ whenever $|X(G_n)|\ge r|G_n|$ for $\Ult$-almost all $n$ in $\N$.